 Material and methods

 I searched all the components from the article.
 If there was that exact component with the right footprint in Altium Designer then I would you that.
 If there wasn’t an identical component, I searched for another with the same specifications.
-Price wasn’t from the essence for all the small and mass-produced components like resistors, those only costs a few cents.
+Price wasn’t of the essence for all the small and mass-produced components like resistors, those only costs a few cents.
 The components in table 1 with index 1 through 7 are all resistors that were picked because they provide the same specifications and already had a footprint in Altium Designer and are mass-produced.
 Index 8 through 10 are transistors with the same specifications and their delivery time is very short.
-On Index 26 is the heatsink for the IC MC7805CTG, this heatsink is merely different in its design but this one is available on the contrary to the heatsink from the article.is the heatsink for the IC MC7805CTG, this heatsink is merely different in its design but this one is available on the contrary to the heatsink from the article.
-The LCD has a different colour but the same specifications and better price.
+On Index 26 is the heatsink for the IC MC7805CTG, comma splicethis heatsink is merely different in its designcomma but this one is available on the contrary what do you mean? to the heatsink from the article.is the heatsink for the IC MC7805CTG, this heatsink is merely different in its design but this one is available on the contrary to the heatsink from the article.
+The LCD has a different colour commabut has the same specifications and better price.
 All the remaining components are exactly the same as in the article.
-Most of the components were bought on Digikey, they had the cheapest and most available components with the shortest delivery date.
-Some items were not available on Digikey, the second-best option for this situation was Sinuss.
+Most of the components were bought on Digikey,comma splice they had the cheapestSTinf and most available components with the shortest delivery date.
+Some items were not available on Digikey,comma splice the second-best option for this situation was Sinuss.

 Tabel 1 component list